-- Arrival and dismissal routines offer opportunities for children to show care and concern for others by exchanging greetings with friends and adults. - · Cleaning up after an activity allows children to learn to take responsibility and ownership for their learning environment. - Putting on their own shoes before outdoor activities provides opportunities for children to practise fine motor skills, develops self-help skills, independence and positive feelings about their abilities. - Snack time is a good opportunity to instill healthy eating habits and foster children's social, language and numeracy skills as they interact with their friends and compare who has more biscuits for sharing. - Toileting routines such as flushing after use and hand-washing provide opportunities to instill good personal hygiene habits and teach children the importance of saving water.
+- Arrival and dismissal routines offer opportunities for children to show care and concern for others by exchanging greetings with friends and adults. - ownership for their learning environment. - children to practise fine motor skills, develops self-help skills, independence and positive feelings about their abilities. - social, language and numeracy skills as they interact with their friends and compare who has more biscuits for sharing. - instill good personal hygiene habits and teach children the importance of saving water.